5 Hidden Costs Killing Your Profit as a Solar Installer or Electrician (And How to Fix Them)

 The solution isn’t to work faster.
 It’s to automate the work that shouldn’t require a human.

-- Compliance forms completed on-site via mobile app eliminate end-of-day paperwork
+- Compliance forms (including CCEW, CER photo uploads, and AS/NZS 5033 checklist items) completed on-site via mobile app eliminate end-of-day paperwork

 - Automated invoicing eliminates the manual invoice creation step